Protected mode: Virtual 8086 mode

 With the release of the 386, protected mode offers what the Intel manuals call virtual 8086 mode.
 Virtual 8086 mode is designed to allow code previously written for the 8086 to run unmodified and concurrently with other tasks, without compromising security or system stability.

-Virtual 8086 mode, however, is not completely backwards compatible with all programs.
+Virtual 8086 mode, however, is not completely backward compatible with all programs.
 Programs that require segment manipulation, privileged instructions, direct hardware access, or use self-modifying code will generate an exception that must be served by the operating system.
 In addition, applications running in virtual 8086 mode generate a trap with the use of instructions that involve input/output (I/O), which can negatively impact performance.

 Due to these limitations, some programs originally designed to run on the 8086 cannot be run in virtual 8086 mode.
-As a result, system software is forced to either compromise system security or backwards compatibility when dealing with legacy software.
-An example of such a compromise can be seen with the release of Windows NT, which dropped backwards compatibility for "ill-behaved" DOS applications.
+As a result, system software is forced to either compromise system security or backward compatibility when dealing with legacy software.
+An example of such a compromise can be seen with the release of Windows NT, which dropped backward compatibility for "ill-behaved" DOS applications.

 Segment addressing

 Real mode

-In real mode each logical address points directly into a physical memory location, every logical address consists of two 16 bit parts: The segment part of the logical address contains the base address of a segment with a granularity of 16 bytes, i.e. a segment may start at physical address 0, 16, 32, ..., 220-16.
-The offset part of the logical address contains an offset inside the segment, i.e. the physical address can be calculated as physical_address : = segment_part × 16 + offset (if the address line A20 is enabled), respectively (segment_part × 16 + offset) mod 220 (if A20 is off) Every segment has a size of 216 bytes.
+In real mode each logical address points directly into a physical memory location, every logical address consists of two 16-bit parts: The segment part of the logical address contains the base address of a segment with a granularity of 16 bytes, i.e. a segment may start at physical address 0, 16, 32, ..., 220 − 16.
+The offset part of the logical address contains an offset inside the segment, i.e. the physical address can be calculated as physical_address = segment_part × 16 + offset, if the address line A20 is enabled, or (segment_part × 16 + offset) mod 220, if A20 is off.
+Every segment has a size of 216 bytes.